This is Angelina Lati from Sydney, NSW, Australia, she is now 18 years old and has Lafora Disease.

 Researchers have recently discovered that it is caused by a mutation in one of two genes that control the way cells store glycogen, a form of sugar, resulting in a toxic buildup of Lafora bodies in the brain.

-Pharmaceutical companies in the USA have been working on treatments and therapies and are planning to start clinical trials in 2021 which is promising but access for Angelina to have this drug could be years away.
+Pharmaceutical companies in the USA have been working on treatments and therapies and planned to start clinical trials in 2021 but they did not happen and we are still waiting.
+Access for Angelina to have this drug could be years away.
 University of Kentucky College of Medicine biochemist Matthew Gentry founded the Lafora Epilepsy Cure Initiative (LECI) and has been working on therapies for what seems to be over 10 years+ and is hopeful that he may have something available in 1-2 years but I believe by this time my daughter and other Lafora children will become bed ridden or worse deceased by the time the treatments are available.

 Angelina currently lives at home with her mother Niki, stepfather David, sister Trevi, stepbrother Alec and step sister Angelysa.
 She also visits her father Hambi’s home fortnightly whilst she is still able to.
 She currently is being cared for by a nurse in the day and her mother and family at night and weekends but as the disease progresses Angelina will need up to 20-23 hours per day of care by a nurse.